-Although the WTO Agreements contain no general rules on investment, the GATS disciplines service trade activities relating to investment.
+Although the WTO Agreement has no general rules on investment, the GATS disciplines service trade activities through investment.
 The restrictions on foreign investment described above do not violate the WTO Agreements so long as the restrictions do not contravene India's GATS commitments.
 However, it is desirable that liberalization efforts be made in accordance with the spirit of the WTO and the GATS in mind.